Geography of Aberdeen: Demographics

-The last census revealed that Aberdeen is the least religious city in Scotland, with nearly 43% of people claiming to have no religion.
+Religiously, the last census revealed that Aberdeen is the least religious city in Scotland, with nearly 43% of people claiming to have no religion.

 Topography

 Aberdeen extends to 71.22 mi2, and includes the former burghs of Old Aberdeen, New Aberdeen, Woodside and the Royal Burgh of Torry to the south of River Dee.
 The city is built on many hills, with the original beginnings of the city growing from Castle Hill, St. Catherine's Hill and Windmill Hill (also known as the Gallowgate).